-310 Coastal upwelling also responds sensitively to changes in surface trade winds when the relative orientation of winds and coastlines causes Ekman transport to move surface waters offshore.
+Coastal upwelling also responds sensitively to changes in surface trade winds when the relative orientation of winds and coastlines causes Ekman transport to move surface waters offshore.
 In this case, which most commonly occurs along eastern boundaries of subtropical oceans, strengthening of trade winds leads to cooler SSTs and an increased supply of nutrients to the photic zone.
-These nutrients increase primary productivity and alter species distributions in
+These nutrients increase primary productivity and alter species distributions in surface waters, and respiration of sinking organic matter causes dissolved oxygen levels to drop in intermediatedepth waters.
+As a result, records of the accumulation rate of biogenic sediments (e.g., organic carbon, biogenic opal), species distributions, SSTs and the oxygenation of intermediate-depth bottom waters in upwelling zones have been interpreted to reflect past changes in upwelling intensity (that is, vertical velocities in upwelling zones).

-- 315 surface waters, and respiration of sinking organic matter causes dissolved oxygen levels to drop in intermediate-depth waters.
-As a result, records of the accumulation rate of biogenic sediments (e.g., organic carbon, biogenic opal), species distributions, SSTs and the oxygenation of intermediate-depth bottom waters in upwelling zones have been interpreted to reflect past changes in upwelling intensity (that is, vertical velocities in upwelling zones). - 320 However, each of these indicators is controlled by additional factors beyond trade wind speed.
+However, each of these indicators is controlled by additional factors beyond trade wind speed.
 Changes in biogenic sediment flux may also reflect changes in the nutrient content of upwelled water (Takesue et al., 2004) or in preservation efficiency in sediments rather than upwelling intensity.
-Changes in sea surface temperature (SST) may result from changes in the temperature of upwelled waters or surface-advected waters without changes in upwelling - 325 intensity.
+Changes in SST may result from changes in the temperature of upwelled waters or surfaceadvected waters without changes in upwelling intensity.
 Species distributions may also change due to changes in the temperature and/or nutrient content of upwelled waters.
-Subsurface oxygenation can change due to changes in the oxygen content of waters entering the upwelling zone rather than oxygen demand.
-Finally, coastal upwelling intensity is sensitive not just to trade wind speeds but also to wind orientation, as only the coast-parallel component of surface winds drives offshore transport of waters and - 330 alongshore upwelling.
-In places such as the Arabian Sea, the orientation of the coastline leads to anomalous downwelling rather than upwelling in response to strengthened trade winds, producing reduced productivity, increased sub-surface water temperatures, and increased water column oxygenation when trade winds increase.
+Subsurface oxygenation can change due to changes in the oxygen content of waters entering the upwelling zone rather than oxygen demand (Schmittner et al., 2007).
+Upwelling at a given site may also respond to changes in wind stress curl (the spatial gradient of wind speed) in addition to changes in wind speed.
+The importance of the spatial distribution of the wind stress curl has particularly been noted in the Arabian Sea (Le Mézo et al., 2017), as changes in the position of the wind speed maximum can lead to opposite nearshore and offshore responses.